CKFR

 CKFR is a radio station in Kelowna, British Columbia, Canada.
 Broadcasting at 1150 AM, the station airs news/talk and sports formats, and identifies on air as AM 1150 News, Talk, Sports.
 It is owned by Vista Radio.

-Currently on-air is Phil Johnson, host of The AM 1150 Early Edition, alongside producer Jaden Large.
-Catch them weekdays from 6-9 AM.

-Throughout the day, Mike English, Tyler Marr, Calvin Hector read the news during the midday and afternoon newscasts.

-Syndicated programming includes Vassy Kapelos, Mike Smyth Show, The Nightshift with Shane Hewitt, and various iHeartRadio Canada programming.

 Other than in mandated hourly pre-recorded station identifications and the title of the morning show, the callsign CKFR is not mentioned on air or in station branding and promos.
 The callsign was randomly assigned to replace the former CKBL callsign when the station switched from 1150 AM The Bullet's country format to Oldies 1150's oldies format in 2004.

 History

 The station originated as CKIQ, first signing on the air on November 8, 1971.
 It was owned and operated by veteran broadcasters Walter Gray, who would later serve as three-term mayor of Kelowna, and Bob Hall through their company Four Seasons Radio.
 Four Seasons also owned several stations in Golden, Revelstoke and Salmon Arm.
 The licence, for an AM station operating on 1150 kHz with a day and night power of 1,000 watts, was awarded July 22 of the same year and beat out a competing application from J.B.
 Cooper.

 In the summer of 1972, the offices of CKIQ were destroyed by fire.
 By the next day, the station was back on the air, reportedly operating out of several motel rooms in the area.
 Warehouse space in the area was found for CKIQ to operate out of for six months while the fire-ravaged building was rebuilt on the original property.
 The following year, in December 1973, CKIQ's daytime power was increased to 10,000 watts while nighttime power remained at 1,000 power.
 Nighttime power is often lower because of changes in the planet's ionosphere that allow a station to be broadcast farther and more clearly at low power.
 However, in 1981, CKIQ's nighttime power increased from 1,000 to 10,000 watts as well.

 In 1982, CKIQ's coverage area expanded with the granting by the Canadian Radio-television Telecommunications Commission for an FM rebroadcaster at Big White Ski Village on Big White mountain.
 It was known unofficially as CKIQ-FM, though that was never advertised on air, when the rebroadcaster launched in 1983.

 In 1995, Four Seasons Radio launched CKBL-FM after receiving approval for an FM licence in the Kelowna radio market.
 That station was branded as 99.9 The Bullet and broadcast a country format.